Wayne Ferreira

+Junior career

-As a junior player, Ferreira was ranked world no. 1 junior doubles player and no. 6 junior singles player.
+As a junior player, Ferreira was ranked world No. 1 junior doubles player and No. 6 junior singles player.
 He won the junior doubles title at the US Open in 1989.

+Professional career

 Ferreira turned professional in 1989.
 He won his first ATP doubles title in Adelaide in 1991.

-1992 was Ferreira's breakthrough year on the tour.
+1992 was Ferreira's breakthrough year on the ATP Tour.
 He started out by reaching the semifinals of the Australian Open.
 In June he won his first ATP singles title at Queen's Club, London.
 His second singles title came just a few weeks later at Schenectady, New York.
 He also teamed-up with compatriot Piet Norval to win the men's doubles silver medal for South Africa at the 1992 Summer Olympics in Barcelona.
 Ferreira was defeated in the second round in the Olympic singles that year.

-After a quieter year in 1993 in which he didn't win any singles titles, Ferreira came back strongly in 1994 to win a career-best five singles titles.
+After 1993, when he didn't win any singles titles, in 1994 he won a career-best five singles titles.
 He then won another four events in 1995.
 He competed at the Olympics again in 1996, reaching the quarterfinals in both men's singles and men's doubles, with Ellis Ferreira as his partner.
 (The two Ferreiras are not related.)

 The biggest titles of Ferreira's career came at Toronto in 1996 and Stuttgart in 2000 (both Tennis Masters Series events).

-Ferreira teamed-up with Amanda Coetzer in 2000 to win the Hopman Cup for South Africa.
+Ferreira teamed up with Amanda Coetzer in 2000 to win the Hopman Cup for South Africa.
 He played in his third and final Olympic tournament that year; this time, competing only in singles and being defeated in the first round.

 Ferreira is the former record-holder for the most consecutive Grand Slam tournament appearances in men's tennis, having participated in 56 consecutive slams between the 1991 Australian Open and the 2004 US Open.
-Ferreira's best Grand Slam results came at the Australian Open – where he reached the semi-finals twice in 1992 and 2003.
+Ferreira's best Grand Slam results came at the Australian Open – where he reached the semifinals twice in 1992 and 2003.